cilium/cilium/Documentation/operations/upgrade.rst

 * The long defunct and undocumented ``single-cluster-route`` flag has been removed.

 * The ``dnsproxy-lock-count`` and ``dnsproxy-lock-timeout`` flags no longer have any effect and are deprecated.
-They will be removed in a future release.
+They will be removed in v1.16.

 * Deprecated options ``enable-k8s-event-handover`` and ``cnp-status-update-interval`` has been removed.